recyclejs/recycle/README.md

 Creating modular application using Observables can be applied to other React-like libraries, but also to projects on the backend (node.js)

-This version will be published without "beta" tag as soon as documentation, and new examples are ready.
+This version will be published without "beta" tag as soon as documentation, new examples and tests are ready.

 ## Examples
 Current examples using Recycle v2: